Faculty-Led Study Abroad Program Implementation

 Dear LUC faculty,

-Once your faculty-led study abroad program has been fully approved, please reference the information on this page to implement your program in collaboration with the Office of International Programs.
+Once your faculty-led study abroad program has been fully approved by Office of International Programs, please reference the information on this page to implement your program in collaboration with OIP.
 (If you're interested in submitting a proposal for a faculty-led study abroad program, please see the proposal information page here.)

 Marketing your program is extremely important for reaching (and surpassing) the minimum number of students required to run the program.
 Students respond especially well to direct outreach from you, the faculty leader, whether through you giving a brief classroom presentation or you setting up an information table at the OIP Study Abroad Fair.